-My love of the English language has shaped my working life, also compelling me to pass on my passion to others through writing and teaching.
-I'm a published writer of articles, mostly for teaching magazines and largely on the subject of teaching creative writing.
-I'm also a children's poet, with about 200 poems published in various anthologies.
-With this background, I've been running creative writing workshops for schools for the past twenty years, on a self-employed basis.
-This involves helping children and teens of all abilities to speak and write expressively, fluently and with confidence in English.
-Through this rewarding occupation, I have developed a range of communication and teaching skills which are also relevant to teaching English as a foreign language to adults, such as bringing the language alive with the help of artefacts, pictures and even mime and drama.
-The experience has also given me insights into some of the challenges English poses to learners, both native and new to the language - challenges posed by its rich and nuanced range of vocabulary, its subtly different tenses, complex grammatical structures and inconsistent spellings, as well as its vast and ever-evolving array of idioms and catchphrases.
-My teaching role in schools has also taught me to listen carefully to individual learners, and adapt to their differing needs, bringing meaning and inspiring confidence for joined up learning.
+My love of the English language has shaped my working life, through writing and teaching.
+I'm a published writer of articles, mostly for teaching magazines.
+I'm also a published children's poet (poemsforfun.wordpress.com), with many poems in different anthologies.
+I also provide creative writing workshops for schools - now online.
+This involves helping children to speak and write expressively, fluently and with confidence in English.
+Through this rewarding occupation, I have developed a range of communication and teaching skills, also relevant to teaching English as a foreign language, such as bringing the language alive with the help of artefacts, pictures and drama.
+The experience has given me insights into the challenges that English poses to learners - challenges posed by its rich vocabulary, multiple tenses, complex syntax and inconsistent spellings, as well as its countless idioms.

 Before working in schools, I taught English as a foreign language to adult learners, having gained the TEFL certificate mentioned above.
 I worked with people from around the world, including Europe, the Middle East, Somalia and China.
 My (basic) TEFL training equipped me with the essential teaching skills, but I learnt a whole lot more from the real-life experience of working with students who urgently needed to understand and be understood.
 Their range of needs taught me to adapt to needs - often on the spot!